acharya2024/myProject01/04_EM/00_Content.md

     - system of two particles [GPT: Derive the result assuming proper diagram]
     - system of more than two particles [GPT: Start from two charge configuration.
 Mention initial PE.
 Then allow third charge to arrive from infinity.
 Then calculate increment in PE.
 Then mention final result for PE of three particle system.]
     [GPT: Also extend the result to 4 particle system and then to n-particle system]
+#### Section 2.
+Energy conservation principles [accordion item]
+- Mention the principle of conservation of mechanical energy, to be applicable in absence of dissipative forces.
+And to follow following examples to understand its application in electrostatics:
+- Each example in ul-li. and each example inside details summary tag.
     - Illustrative example 1 [GPT: Mention two identical charges released from rest.
 Calculate their speeds when the separation doubles]
     - Illustrative example 2 [GPT: Mention charges at equilateral triangle vertices, identical.
 Calculate speeds when size of triangle doubles]
     - Illustrative example 3 [GPT: Mention charges at equilateral triangle vertices, identical.
 If two of the charges are fixed, only one is set free, Calculate speed when it reaches infinity]